-The formation of a mountain is due to the alterations of the terrestrial layer and the movement of the tectonic plates, in these alterations the environment, the climate, and other external ones have much to do.
+Mountains form through changes in the Earth’s crust and tectonic plate moves, affected by factors such as atmosphere, climate, and outer forces.
 Have you ever wondered why the mountains are conical?
 The conical shape of the mountains is because ice is usually formed at the top of the mountain.

 Coloring of the Rainbow Mountain

-This information is according to the research of the Landscape Officer of the Decentralization of Culture Directorate of Cusco.
+This detail is according to the study of the Landscape Officer of the Decentralization of Culture Directorate of Cusco.

-The red is composed of the clay (iron) and clays belonging to the upper tertiary.
-Green is composed of phyllites and clays rich in magnesium Ferro.
-The earthy brown is a product of fanglomerate composed of rock with magnesium belonging to the Quaternary era.
+The red is formed of clay (iron) and clays parts to the upper tertiary.
+Green is formed of phyllites and clays rich in magnesium Ferro.
+The earthy brown is a product of a fanglomerate composed of rock with magnesium part to the Quaternary era.
 And the mustard yellow color for the calcareous sandstones rich in sulfurous minerals.